sriniguna/emphaino/languages/readme.txt

 Instead of manually editing the 'po' file and generating an 'mo' file, you can use an application like [poEdit](http://www.poedit.net/).

 If you wish to share your translation, send the files to the theme author (srinig.com@gmail.com) and your translation will be bundled with the next version of the theme.
+You can also send a pull request to https://github.com/sriniguna/emphaino.

 Useful links